ScriabinOp8No12/Go-puzzles-website/GoogleCloudSetup/GoogleCloudSetupGPU.md

 ## 8d.
 Run KataGo with a simple one line json to test it's speed and to make sure it works!
 MAKE SURE NOT TO INCLUDE THE .gz at the end of .bin, otherwise it can't find it, somehow we had .gz at the end of our local vscode script here, and it worked!?!?

+## Add the following command to the startup script for when the GPU instance boots up?
 ~/katago/KataGo/katago analysis -model ~/katago/models/kata1-b18c384nbt-s7529928448-d3667707199.bin -config ~/katago/KataGo/configs/analysis_example.cfg

 Use this one line json string, containing 67 moves as a test (*** TOOK only ~ 5.5 seconds! *** ):